charlysan/go-polymorphic-shapes/README.md

 }
 ```

-And you make the implement `Shape` interface.
+And you make them implement `Shape` interface.
 In Go, you don't need to explicitly set that a type implements an interface like in JAVA or C++; you just have to implement the methods defined within the interface:

 ```go
 // Rectangle Shape implementation: